kaloyan-marinov/complete-terraform-course/README.md

       but needs to be specified via `terraform apply -var-file=...`
     - `outputs.tf` adds a couple of outputs to this [process], as samples of what you might include
+      (= you might want to consume those in _either_ another Terraform configuration, _or_ some other piece of our automation)

+    examine the files within the `step-2-web-app/` sub-directory in the following order:
+    - `variables.tf`
+    - `outputs.tf`
+    - `main.tf` (at this moment, we can draw the following important conclusion: by using variables in this way, I'll actually be able to, down the line, deploy distinct "staging" and "production" environments simply by configuring different variable values)